Exile (1988 video game): Reception

-Electron User gave the game a positive review under the title "The New Masterpiece" concluding "Exile's detailed graphics enhance the game's infuriating puzzles beautifully.
+Electron User gave the game a positive review under the title "The New Masterpiece" concluding "Exiles detailed graphics enhance the game's infuriating puzzles beautifully.
 Everything is drawn on a small scale, thereby emphasising the vastness of the underground complex.
 The animation is fast and incredibly realistic – I marvelled at the way Finn was bundled head over heels by a blast from the stun cannon."
 The game was only given a score of 8/10 although it has been alleged that the reviewers had not played very far into the game so did not appreciate its scale.
 Zzap!64, reviewing the Commodore 64 version, praised the game's complexity and "phenomenal attention to detail".
 They awarded the game a score of 91%, labeling it "unmissable".
 Amiga Power magazine voted the Amiga version of Exile as the best game of 1991 with a score of 89%.
 In 2002 the multi-format magazine, Edge, retrospectively awarded it 10/10, an accolade which has only been awarded to two other games released before the magazine's launch.

 A 2010 article in The Escapist stated that "Exile pioneered a lot of the science for which later games would become famous".